brettjrea/Debian_Strapi_Backend_API/README.md

 ## Prerequisites:

 * [Upgrade Debian Buster to Bullseye](https://github.com/brettjrea/Debian_Bullseye_Upgrade_Script)

 * [Install NVM](https://github.com/brettjrea/Debian_Install_NVM)

 * [Install NVS](https://github.com/brettjrea/Debian_Install_NVS)
+*Added 02/23 it is a cross-platform node based successor/replacement for NVM.*
 ---

 ### This new one fetches a script from this repo which is useful for using inside of another script.